 She has 35,000 nautical miles under her keel.
 She’s been loved by the same couple for 36 years and you can feel their care, good-natures, and experiences in the very wood and fabrics of the boat.
 She has a good vibe.
 Built locally from Philbrooks in Sidney BC, she was laid up in the days when gas was cheap, and we didn’t know how solid fiberglass really is.
 If she were to bump a rock, she’d just apologise to the rock and carry on.

-On May 10th , she came out of the water for new zincs and bottom paint.
-To be fair, the exterior needs some love.
-Paint, gelcoat, and canvas needs new.
-However, the interior is comfortable, attractive, and in good shape.
+On May 10th, she came out of the water for new zincs and bottom paint.
+The old vinyl has also been replaced with new Lexan, and the view has never looked so good.
+The gel coat needs some love; however, the interior is comfortable, attractive, and in good shape.
 Structurally, she’s solid.
 A survey is available to serious buyers.
 Additional photos of more detail are also available, but there’s nothing better than stepping aboard.

 With a healthy, overbuilt hull and a near-new engine, all you need to get her offshore is a can-do attitude, and the “call.”
 You know the one.
 It’s a tribal beat.
 It calls from afar and from inside your own head.
 Yeah.
 Go ahead and answer it.
 You know you want to.